bluwy/website/src/posts/2024-02-05-hot-module-replacement-is-easy/index.md

 The URL string passed to `createHotContext()` (also known as an "owner path") helps identify which module is able to accept changes.
 Internally, `createHotContext` will assign the registered HMR callbacks to a singleton of maps of "owner path to accept callbacks, dispose callback, and prune callback".
 We'll also get to that below!

-And that's pretty much how modules are able to interact with the HMR client and execute the HMR changes.
+This setup is the basis that allows modules to interact with the HMR client and execute HMR changes.

 ### Handling payloads from the server